Distribution Channels and Supporting Institutions

 The German Non Ferrous Metals Association (WVM) offers a wide range of information about the non ferrous metal industry.
 The association represents the interests of manufacturers and processors of non ferrous metals in the areas of energy and environmental policy, foreign trade and economic policy.

 The Association of the Steel and Metal Processing Industry (WSM) functions as the spokesman and motivator of the processing industry.
-About 5,000 member companies all over Germany generated in 2010 a turnover of approximately 70 billion Euro.
-They processed around 17 million tons of steel – roughly 40 percent of Germany’s total steel production.
+About 5,000 member companies all over Germany generate an annual turnover of 78.5 billion Euro.
+They processed about 18 million tons of steel – circa 40 percent of Germany’s total steel production.

 The Steel Institute (VDEh), the German Steel Federation and other organisations and institutes of the steel industry operate under the umbrella of the Steel Center.
 The European Steel Registration Office, which is part of the Steel Institute, is responsible for the allocation of material numbers to steel grades according to European standards.
 The "Register of European Steels" (Stahl-Eisen-Liste) can be found on the website of the Steel Center.